 To help people find reliable and scientifically accurate health information, MEDLINEplus has posted a series of documents and links called Evaluating Health Information, which provides news, information from NIH, information on research and specific conditions and links to organizations and directories.

 - MEDLINEplus Guide to Healthy Web Surfing

 To help users evaluate the potential quality and accuracy of online health information, MEDLINEplus has developed Healthy Web Surfing.
 Addressing issues such as the source and currency of the information can help us make better use of online resources.

 - The University at Albany Libraries

-The University at Albany Libraries developed the Internet Tutorials site to provide information on how search engines work and how they perform these searches.
+The University at Albany Libraries developed this site to provide information on how search engines work and how they perform these searches.
 The site provides users with names of search engines, and also offers information and tutorials on using and searching the Web, browsers, research guides and subject directories.

 Online Medical Dictionaries and Encyclopedias

 Complex medical terminology can be difficult to understand.
 The Web provides some excellent resources to aid in our understanding of these terms and medical jargon.